The uses and abuses of hypnosis

 Confucius is reported to have said: “The expectations of life depend upon diligence; the mechanic that would perfect his work must first sharpen his tools.”

 When we use hypnosis to induce trance in psychotherapy, our brain is our prize tool.
-So we must keep it sharp by improving our understanding of what we are doing, developing our skills and staying alert and focused when activating the REM state in our clients, otherwise we can harm the very people we want to help.
+So we must keep it sharp by improving our understanding of what we are doing, developing our skills and staying alert and focused when activating the REM state in our clients.
+Otherwise we can harm the very people we want to help.

-This article first appeared in the Human Givens Journal, Volume 22, No. 1, 2015. © Ivan Tyrrell.
+The original version of this article first appeared in the Human Givens Journal, Volume 22, No. 1, 2015. © Ivan Tyrrell.

-Human Givens JournalWe need your help – this article originally appeared in the Human Givens Journal which takes no advertising at all, in order to maintain its editorial independence.
+We need your help – this article originally appeared in the Human Givens Journal which takes no advertising at all, in order to maintain its editorial independence.

 To survive it needs new readers and subscribers – if you have found the articles, case histories and interviews on this website helpful, and would like to support the human givens approach – please take out a subscription or buy a back issue today.